6513136-Mahannop/BEAT-THE-MONSTER-GAME/README.md

-# BEAT-THE-MONSTER-GAME
+# BEAT THE MONSTER GAME
-This is only Project Game for EGCO112_Programming Technique :) Game was created by 6513136 Mahannop Thabua EGCO
+This is only Project Game for EGCO112_Programming Technique :)